markmagnuson/BetaCell-GCN/README.md

 ### 2. Cytoscape network files - all genes

+Click on the following links to download the subnetwork files to your desktop.

 | Metamodule | Highest | High | Low | Any |
 | --- | --- |  --- |  --- |  --- |
 | A | [download](cyjs/metamodule-A_filterlevel-highest.zip) | [download](cyjs/metamodule-A_filterlevel-high.zip) | [download](cyjs/metamodule-A_filterlevel-low.zip) | [download](cyjs/metamodule-A_filterlevel-any.zip) |